 “Depending on how often a woman has symptoms, she may be waking up anywhere between one to five times a night because of hot flashes, or because she’s gotten sweaty then cold and feels the need to change her clothes,” says Chhutani.
 “You probably won’t get as much deep sleep, which then causes some mood changes and irritability during the day, because you’re not getting adequate rest.”
-[If you own a Fitbit Charge 2, Blaze, or plan on getting the upcoming Alta HR, you’ll soon have access to Sleep Stages, a new feature that tracks how long you spend awake or in light, deep, and rapid eye movement (REM) sleep.
+[If you own a Fitbit Alta HR, Fitbit Charge 2, or Fitbit Blaze you have access to Sleep Stages, a new feature that tracks how long you spend awake or in light, deep, and rapid eye movement (REM) sleep.
 For more information see REM, Light, Deep: How Much of Each Stage of Sleep Are You Getting?]

 If you’re waking up frequently and feeling fatigued, napping can help, says Chhutani.
 But to really solve the problem, you’ll have to address the symptoms.
 Chhutani suggests taking your sleep concerns to your doctor to discuss whether something like hormone replacement therapy might be right for you.